Kymulga Mill & Covered Bridge: Kymulga Mill

 Kymulga Mill is a working gristmill built in 1864 by German contractor G.E.
 Morris for Confederate Army Major George H. Forney, who was later promoted to lieutenant colonel.
-Forney died at the Battle of the Wilderness in Virginia before construction was completed, but his wife allowed Morris to finish it.
+Forney died leading the 1st Confederate Infantry Battalion at the Battle of the Wilderness in Virginia before construction was completed, but his wife allowed Morris to finish it.
 Union Army soldiers burned most of the gristmills throughout the area during the Civil War, but Kymulga Mill was missed.
 The mill was sold four times before being purchased by the Childersburg Heritage Committee from latest owner Edward Donahoo in 1988, though it remained in active service through many of those years.

 Three water powered turbines ran the four-story mill, including lights, grain elevator and millstones used for grinding grain.
 Two of its five sets are French buhrs, thought to be the hardest rock in the world.
 Kymulga Mill continues to operate to this day, though under electricity, still making corn meal with its huge millstones.
 The building is now a tourist attraction open for guided tours.
 It also serves as a gift shop and park office.